• Home

 How To Fix Sewing Machine Handwheel

-Before we see how we can fix the handwheel let us see the reasons for the handwheel to get stuck.
+Before we see how we can fix the handwheel let us see the reasons for the handwheel getting stuck.

 The Upper Thread Having No Tension